How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?: Introduction

-In this paper, we study the theoretical superiority of distributional RL over classical RL from the optimization standpoint.
-We begin by analyzing the optimization impact of different strategies within the Neural Fitted Z-Iteration~(Neural FZI) framework and point out two crucial factors that contribute to the optimization of distributional RL, including the distribution divergence and the distribution parameterization error.
-The smoothness property of distributional RL loss function has also be revealed leveraging the categorical parameterization, yielding its stable optimization behavior.
-The uniform stability in the optimization process can thus be more easily achieved for distributional RL in contrast to classical RL.
-In addition to the optimization stability, we also elaborate the acceleration effect of distributional RL algorithms based on the value distribution decomposition technique proposed recently.
-It turns out that distributional RL can be shown to speed up the convergence and perform favorably if the value distribution is approximated appropriately, which is measured by the variance of gradient estimates.
-Empirical results collaborate that distributional RL indeed enjoys a stable gradient behavior by observing smaller gradient norms in terms of the observations the agent encounters in the learning process.
-Besides, the variance reduction of gradient estimates for distributional RL algorithms with respect to network parameters also provides strong evidence to demonstrate the smoothness property and acceleration effects of distributional RL.
+In this paper, we study the optimization advantages of distributional RL over classical RL.
+Within the Neural FZI framework, our optimization analysis can not only sufficiently characterize offline distributional RL behaviors but also approximate the online setting.
+Within this framework, we study the uniform stability of distributional loss based on categorical parameterization.
+Owing to the smoothness properties of distributional loss, distributional RL algorithms tend to satisfy the uniform stability in the optimization process, thus enjoying stable gradient behaviors in the input space.
+In addition to the optimization stability, we also elaborate on the acceleration effect of distributional RL algorithms based on the return density decomposition technique proposed recently.
+Distributional RL can speed up the convergence and perform favorably if the return distribution is approximated appropriately, measured by the gradient estimates' variance.
+Empirical results corroborate that distributional RL possesses stable gradient behaviors and acceleration effects by suggesting smaller gradient norms concerning the states and model parameters.
 Our study opens up many exciting research pathways in this domain through the lens of optimization, paving the way for future investigations to reveal more advantages of distributional RL.
+Our contributions can be summarized as follows:

+\begin{itemize} \item We specifically study the optimization advantage of practical distributional RL algorithms with the general function approximators.
+Within the Neural FZI framework, we can analyze the optimization properties of distributional RL by establishing its connection with supervised learning. \item We reveal the uniform stability of distributional RL thanks to the smoothness properties of distributional loss.
+By contrast, classical RL may not guarantee such a stable optimization property due to the sensitivity of the least squared loss. \item The acceleration effects of distributional RL have also been demonstrated through the return density decomposition.
+We show that distributional RL can speed up convergence if the parameterization error of the return distribution is appropriate. \end{itemize}